peteroupc/peteroupc.github.io/bernoulli.md

 1. Create an empty list.
 2. Generate a uniform(0, 1) random number _u_, and append _u_ to the end of the list.
-3. If the items in the list do not form a valid permutation, return the number of items in the list minus 1.
+3. If the items in the list do not form a permutation that meets the permutation class's requirements, return the number of items in the list minus 1.
 Otherwise, go to step 2.

 This algorithm returns the number _n_ with the following probability:

 _G_(_n_) = (1 &minus; _V_(_n_ + 1)/(_V_(_n_) * (_n_ + 1)) ) * (1 &minus; &Sigma;<sub>_j_ = 0, ..., _n_ &minus; 1</sub> _G_(_j_) )<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;= (_V_(_n_) * (_n_ + 1) &minus; _V_(_n_ + 1)) / (_V_(0) * (_n_ + 1)!),

-where _V_(_n_) is the number of valid permutations of size _n_.
+where _V_(_n_) is the number of permutations of size _n_ that meet the permutation class's requirements.
 For this algorithm, _V_(_n_) must be in the interval \(0, _n_!\] (thus, for example, this formula won't work if there are 0 permutations of odd size). _V_(_n_) can be a sequence associated with an _exponential generating function_ (EGF) for the kind of permutation involved in the algorithm, and examples of EGFs were given in the section on the von Neumann schema.
 For example, the first algorithm in this section expresses the special case of alternating permutations and corresponds to the EGF tan(_&lambda;_)+1/cos(_&lambda;_).

 For either algorithm, the probability that the generated _n_&mdash;